v-mipeng/v-mipeng.github.io/index.md

 ### Selected Publications

+- Xin Wang, **Minlong Peng**, Mingming Sun, Ping Li, _OIE@OIA: an Adaptable and Efficient Open Information Extraction Framework_, In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (long paper, **ACL 2022**).
+-
 - **Minlong Peng**, Qi Zhang, _Weighed Domain-Invariant Representation Learning for Cross-domain Sentiment Analysis_, In Proceedings of the 28th International Conference of Computational Linguistics (long paper, **COLING 2020**).

 - **Minlong Peng**, Ruotian Ma, Qi Zhang, Lujun Zhao, Mengxi Wei, Changlong Sun, Xuanjing Huang, _Toward Recognizing More Entity Types in NER: An Efficient Implementation using Only Entity Lexicons_, In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (long paper, **EMNLP 2020(Findings)**).